 - Tangible examples of the impact your work has had at an organization

-- Modesty and honesty-being transparent about challenges you’ve faced and times you may have
+- Modesty and honesty—being transparent about challenges you've faced

 Hiring managers and recruiters are looking to find the best possible candidate who fits into the current organization.
 They want someone who can make a real impact and empower teams to make better decisions.
 You have to convince them that it is you who can do this.